braverock/PortfolioAnalytics/sandbox/RFinance2014/presentation.md

 # Portfolio Optimization

 ## General
-TODO: Add some general comments here about goals and pitfalls of optimizatio in the context of constructing a portfolio.
+TODO: Add some general comments here about goals and pitfalls of optimization in the context of constructing a portfolio.

 ## Modern Portfolio Theory
 "Modern" Portfolio Theory (MPT) was introduced by Harry Markowitz in 1952.